How to Grow Mammoth Sunflowers

 Mammoth Sunflowers Seeds

-Wait until the flower heads droop and the back turns brown, indicating that the seeds are mature.
-Harvest the seeds by cutting the flower heads from the stem, leaving a few inches of stem attached.
+Wait until the flower heads droop and the back turns brown to harvest the seeds, you cut the flower heads from the stem leaving a few inches of stem attached.

 Read more

-Hang the flower heads upside down in a dry, well-ventilated area for 2 to 3 weeks to allow the seeds to dry thoroughly.
-Once dry, rub the flower heads between your hands or use a fork to release the seeds.
+Next, you hang the flower heads upside down in a dry, well-ventilated area for 2 to 3 weeks to dry thoroughly.

 Read more